developwithpassion/initializer/README.md

 ## TODO

-Document the attribute visibility syntax
+Document the attribute visibility syntax and the default value syntax

 ## License